4 Fall Foliage Getaways That Are an Easy Drive From the Main Line Area

 Skyland Resort.
 Photo courtesy of Shenandoah Park

 Stay here: Disconnect on this fall getaway and leave your electronics behind (no phones in the rooms and cell access is spotty) for a stay at Skyland Resort, a collection of traditional and preferred rooms, suites and detached one- to four-bedroom cabins located in 28 buildings along the ridge and in the wooded areas at Shenandoah National Park.
-All suites have wood-burning fireplaces, though they are out of commission for 2023 due to a rehabilitation project.
+All suites have wood-burning fireplaces which are once again operational after year-long renovations ended in March 2024.
 7 Skyline Drive Mile 41.7 and 42.5, (877) 847-1919, goshenandoah.com

 private room